I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The rabbits devoured the food supply that had sustained native mammals that couldn’t compete with the hordes of rodents.
 They removed much of the vegetation that held Australia’s thin topsoil together.
 In the 1890s, the country suffered a decade-long drought and vast quantities of precious soil blew away.

 Shooting, trapping, and poisoning barely made a dent in the population, but disease did.

 The mortality rate is 99.9 percent.
-But the 0.1 percent that were immune passed on their defence against myxomatosis and soon the survivors were – well – breeding like rabbits again.
+But the 0.1 percent that was immune passed on their defence against myxomatosis and soon the survivors were, well, breeding like rabbits again.

 A 2,023-mile long fence has been erected to keep the bunnies out of uncolonized areas.
-Donald Trump take note that this has not always been successful; sometimes, the rabbits have already made it into the fenced off region.
+This has not always been successful; sometimes, the rabbits have already made it into the fenced off region.
 Others have burrowed under the barrier or jumped over it, or simply scampered through a gate inadvertently left open.

 Warrens are fumigated or a stick or two of dynamite is inserted to dramatic effect.
 Another technique is ripping.
 Sharp tines are driven into the soil around a warren and then dragged through it by a tractor.
 The rabbits are either sliced in two by the tines or buried alive in their collapsed warren.

 Of course, the loud reports from shotguns and rifles can be heard all over rabbit-infested areas.
 All to no avail.

 Nobody knows for sure how many bunnies live in Australia today, but most estimates hover around the 200 million mark.